Thuggonaut/42IC_Ring01_Get_Next_Line/notes.md

 	⁃	We need to call `get_next_line()` on the file we want read multiple times until all the lines have been read, one line at a time.
 	4. Recall, when `read()` is called subsequently, the pointer to the buffer remains where it last completed its n bytes read, because it is associated with the file descriptor of that file.
 	⁃	So, after our first line that was read and returned, even though we’d already cleaned up our “stash”, when we come back and call `get_next_line()` again, the “stash” variable is re-initialized, back to where the pointer was last left off.
-	⁃	Recall, a static variable is 14:44
+	⁃	Recall, a static variable is a variable that will keep its value between two function calls.
+	⁃	In this case, it will have stored everything that has been read.